 Are you new to SEO?
 Do you wonder how it works and what matters most in 2020?
 I believe you’re in the right place.
 This ultimate SEO guide will improve how your content appears in search results, and get more traffic, leads, and sales.

-SEO plays a huge role, where all websites including eCommerce sites rank in search results.
+SEO plays a huge role, in where all websites including eCommerce sites rank in search results.
 If you want to improve your site and make it easier for people to find your products in search engines, then you need to optimize your store.

 Today we are going to cover everything that you need to do with SEO and ensure desired growth.